jungsunyoo/uci-fall2020-psych239-neuralnet-machine-learning/README.md

 ## Methods
 ### Problem formulation
 As in Chen et. al, the full paradigm consists of two parts: the pretext task and classification task.
 First, in the pretext task, an unsupervised contrastive learning procedure is performed.
 The goal of the pretext task is to find weights that produce latent vector h that minimizes the objective function (described below).
 Then, the model without the projection head (described below) is fine-tuned in a supervised visual classification task.
 The performance of the fine-tuned model is considered as the final performance.
-We compare three models – baseline (original SimCLR), model 1 (produces a single latent vector h for pattern completion and separation), and model 2 (produces two latent vectors h for pattern completion and separation, respectively).
+We compare three models – model 1 (baseline or original SimCLR), model 2 (produces a single latent vector h for pattern completion and separation), and model 3 (produces two latent vectors h for pattern completion and separation, respectively).
 ### Dataset description
 [CIFAR-10](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf) was used for train and test.
 ### Model architecture